baekgol/react-native-alarm-manager/README.md

 ### Alarm Deleting

-This deletes the alarm that is scheduled.
+This deletes the alarm for that ID.
 This also automatically cancels the alarm schedule.

 ```javascript